Colaski/JustWatchAPITypeScript/README.md

-# Unofficial and Minimal JustWatch API Implemented in TypeScript
+# Unofficial JustWatch API

-This is roughly/loosely based on [dawoudt's](https://github.com/dawoudt) [JustWatchAPI](https://github.com/dawoudt/JustWatchAPI) which is written in Python.
-As such, the same disclaimer applies:
+This is roughly/loosely based on [dawoudt's](https://github.com/dawoudt) [JustWatchAPI](https://github.com/dawoudt/JustWatchAPI) which is written in Python while this implementation is written in TypeScript.
+Hence, the same disclaimer applies:

 ##  Disclaimer
 **This is not the official JustWatch API.
 JustWatch doesn't offer an open API and doesn't plan to do this in the future.**